- Departments & Services A-G

 MHSA is implemented through five (5) main Components:

 - MHSA partners with Public Health to provide Health Education classes, workshops and trainings aimed to improve both mental and physical health.
 Call Public Health at (209) 381-1223 or email them at PublicHealthCOPE@countyofmerced.com to learn about upcoming classes or workshops.

-- Visit the MHSA Events and Campaigns Page to see recent event photos and learn more about these educational and inspiring events.
+- Visit the MHSA Events and Campaigns Page to access recent event photos and learn more about these educational and inspiring events.

-- Visit the MHSA Artwork Page to view more inspiring and creative consumer and community artwork.
+- Visit the MHSA Artwork Page to view inspiring and creative consumer and community artwork.